Hackswell/GloryOfEfficiency/GloryOfEfficiency/FeaturesAndConfigs.md

 ## Don't Eat That
 [Don't Eat That](https://www.nexusmods.com/stardewvalley/mods/1951) was an old mod by [Pyrohead37].
-Since it hasn't been updated since 2019, I've decompiled the code, updated it, and added it to JoE!
+Since it hasn't been updated since 2019, I've decompiled the code, updated it, and added it to GoE!

 **[CONFIG]**
 - DontEatCategories [List of Category strings] - Which categories of items NOT to eat.
 Defaults are: